matter-labs/zksync-web-era-docs/docs/dev/tutorials/custom-paymaster-tutorial.md

 ## Compile and deploy the contracts

 The script below deploys the ERC20 contract and the paymaster contract.
-It also creates an empty wallet and mints some `MyERC20` tokens to use for the paymaster to use at a later step.
+It also creates an empty wallet and mints some `MyERC20` tokens for the paymaster to use at a later step.

 1. In the `deploy` folder, create the file `deploy-paymaster.ts` and copy/paste the following, replacing `<PRIVATE-KEY>` with your own: